simonaturco/simonaturco.github.io/_portfolio/03_MRI_radiomics_genomics.md

 Prostate cancer is a prevalent malignancy that continues to pose significant challenges in diagnosis, risk stratification, and treatment planning.
 In recent years, there has been a paradigm shift in medical imaging towards a more comprehensive and quantitative approach.
 Multiparametric Magnetic Resonance Imaging (mpMRI) has emerged as a powerful tool for prostate cancer assessment, providing detailed anatomical and functional information.
 Radiomics, a cutting-edge field in medical imaging, extends beyond traditional image interpretation by extracting and analyzing a vast array of quantitative features from medical images.

 ### DCE-MRI radiomics for prostate cancer detection
-Multi-parametric MRI is the recommended imaging modality in the standard prostate cancer diagnostic workflow.
-Recent imaging guidelines (PI-RADS v2) downgraded the value of Dynamic Contrast-Enhanced (DCE)-MRI in the diagnosis of PCa.
-A purely qualitative analysis of the DCE-MRI time series, as it is generally done by radiologists, might indeed overlook information on the microvascular architecture and function.
+Multiparametric MRI, including T2-weighted, diffusion weighted and Dynamic Contrast-Enhanced (DCE)-MRI, is the recommended imaging modality in the standard prostate cancer diagnostic workflow.
+Recent imaging guidelines (PI-RADS v2) downgraded the value DCE-MRI in the diagnosis of PCa.
+However, a purely qualitative analysis of the DCE-MRI time series, as it is generally done by radiologists, might overlook information on the microvascular architecture and function.

 <figure style="width:400px; float: left">
   <img src='/images/dce-mri-radiomics.png' alt="Radiomics analysis of DCE-MRI">
   <figcaption> Prostate specimen with histopathological tumor delineation (in red), B. k<sub>d</sub> dispersion map, and C. malignancy probability map for an example patient. <i>Taken from Fernandes, C.D. et al.  IEEE EMBC</i>.
 2021.  </figcaption>
 </figure>
-Motivated by this, we investigate whether a <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9630015" target="_blank">radiomic combination of spatial and temporal features extracted from DCE-MRI</a> improved the detection of prostate cancer.
+Motivated by this, we investigated whether a <a href="https://pubmed.ncbi.nlm.nih.gov/34891910" target="_blank">radiomic combination of spatial and temporal features extracted from DCE-MRI</a> improved the detection of prostate cancer.
 Our results show that a selected combination of quantitative spatial and temporal features extracted from DCE-MRI and incorporated in machine learning classifiers obtains a good diagnostic performance (AUC = 0.80-0.86) in distinguishing malignant from benign regions.

 ### Deep-learning for prostate zonal segmentation

-Prostate zonal segmentation stands is a pivotal step in the automation of prostate cancer (PCa) diagnosis, MRI-guided radiotherapy, and focal treatment planning.
+Prostate zonal segmentation is a pivotal step in the automation of prostate cancer (PCa) diagnosis, MRI-guided radiotherapy, and focal treatment planning.
 In this study, we introduce a  <a href="https://archive.ismrm.org/2022/2832.html" target="_blank">multi-channel U-Net for automatic prostate zonal segmentation</a>, capable of accommodating multiple MRI sequences.
 <figure style="width:400px; float: right">
   <img src='/images/DL_zonal_arch.png' alt="Network architecture" >
   <figcaption>Multi-channel U-Net for automatic prostate zonal segmentation.
 One or more channels are used to input one or more MRI sequences.</figcaption>